TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         restarted.
 Other properties will require a reboot in order to take effect.

+        If the VM is running when an update is made, the 'mdata:fetch' service inside the zone will be restarted - the service will be enabled regardless of its state prior to the update.

      validate create [-f <filename>]
      validate update <brand> [-f <filename>]